 The often-seen postcard shot here is to the left of the waterfall (as you face uphill).
 You can get the waterfall and Mt.
 Kirkjufell next to it in one shot.

-Öxarárfoss is a small waterfall inside Þingvellir National Park.
-Compared to the rest of these, it’s not terribly impressive.
+Öxarárfoss is a small waterfall inside Þingvellir National Park, which you can read about in my article called 7 things to do in Thingvellir National Park.
+Compared to the rest of the waterfalls, it’s not terribly impressive.
 About 20 meters high and six meters wide, it tumbles off a cliff into a rocky pool in the gorge below.
 It is pretty, though, and has the distinct advantage of being easily accessible.
 The nearest parking lot is just a short walk away, and a wheelchair could reach it easily too.

 Öxarárfoss, by the way, is not entirely natural.
 Apparently the river Oxara may have been diverted back in the Middle Ages to provide water to the parliament that met there in Þingvellir.